diskoverdata/diskover-community/README.md

 ## OVA image file (for vmware, etc)

-If you don't want to set up everything yourself, I have OVA files running the latest version of diskover/diskover-web.
+Becoming a Patron gets you access to the OVA files running the latest version of diskover/diskover-web.
 Fastest way to get up and running diskover.
 Check out the [Patreon](https://www.patreon.com/diskover) page to learn more about how to get access to the OVA downloads.

 ## Docker